 Types of cookies based on source

-• Third-party cookies are set by domains that the user does not visit directly.
-This happens when a website owner includes third-party elements on their website (such as a chatbot, social plugins, or advertisements).
+- Third-party cookies are set by domains that the user does not visit directly.
+This happens when a website owner includes third-party elements on their website (such as chatbot software, social plugins, or advertisements).

 Types of cookies based on purpose